samuelschnurr/stock-hub/README.md

 [![Node CI](https://github.com/samuelschnurr/stock-hub/actions/workflows/node.yml/badge.svg)](https://github.com/samuelschnurr/stock-hub/actions/workflows/node.yml)
 [![.NET CI](https://github.com/samuelschnurr/stock-hub/actions/workflows/dotnet.yml/badge.svg)](https://github.com/samuelschnurr/stock-hub/actions/workflows/dotnet.yml)

 This repository provides a platform for managing stock holdings.
 The prototypical implementation is used for evaluation and as a showcase.

+## Documentation

-It is separated in two parts which are described in more detail under the links provided.
+StockHub is separated in two parts which are described in more detail under the links provided.

 - <a href="https://github.com/samuelschnurr/stock-hub/blob/main/StockHubApp">StockHubApp</a>: Frontend with Angular 11
 - <a href="https://github.com/samuelschnurr/stock-hub/blob/main/StockHubApi">StockHubApi</a>: Backend with .NET 5